 Rose McIver (Cathy Dollanganger Sheffield), Wyatt Nash (Christopher Dollanganger Sheffield), Heather Graham (Corinne Dollanganger Winslow), Bailey Buntain (Carrie Dollanganger Sheffield), Will Kemp (Julian Marquet), Whitney Hoy (Sarah Reeves), Ellen Burstyn (Olivia Foxworth), Dylan Bruce (Bart Winslow), Nick Searcey (Dr Reeves), Ross Phillips (Alex Conroy), Ella English (Henny), Helen Nasiski (Ballet Teacher), Stephanie Kim (Yolanda Lange)

 It is ten years after the Dollanganger children escaped from imprisonment in the attic by their mother.
 With the death of Dr Sheffield, who adopted them, they start to move on in life.
 Cathy is charmed by her ballet teacher’s son Julian Marquet and accepts an offer to join him at the exclusive New York studio he dances with.
 She moves in with him but he soon proves to be highly controlling.
 Christopher meanwhile is in med school and becomes engaged to his superior Dr Reeves’ daughter Sarah.
-However, neither he nor Cathy can forget their love for each other, which causes Sarah to leave in disgust when she walks in on them kissing.
-The youngest Carrie becomes engaged to a boy from church.
-She goes to see their mother to invite her to the wedding, only for Corinne to deny she has any children whereupon Carrie kills herself.
+However, neither he nor Cathy can forget their love for each other.
+Sarah leaves in disgust when she walks in on them kissing.
+The youngest of the Dollanganger children Carrie becomes engaged to a boy from church.
+She goes to see Corinne to invite her to the wedding, only for Corinne to deny she has any children whereupon Carrie kills herself.
 Cathy then decides to dedicate herself to taking revenge on their mother.